Pondidum/pondidum.github.io/_posts/2016-12-06-strong-type-all-the-configurations.md

 ---
 layout: post
 title: Strong Type All The Configurations
-tags: code net strongtyping configuration stronk
+tags: code c# strongtyping configuration stronk
 ---

 As anyone I work with can attest, I a have been prattling on about strong typing everything for quite a while.